 The Group's policy ensures that wages paid by our suppliers to their employees and to third parties for services is an ethical wage (above the Chilean legal minimum wage).
-In January 2023, the ethical wage was adjusted to 35% more than the actual Chilean minimum wage.
-Moreover, in accordance with its commitment to fair compensation, the Group ensures it to that all its employees.
+In January 2024, the ethical wage was adjusted to 35% more than the actual Chilean minimum wage.
+Moreover, in accordance with its commitment to fair compensation, the Group ensures that to all its own employees.